Ethiopian Federal Police: Major problems

 The Federal Police Commission Proclamations of 2000, 2003 or 2011 stipulate a constitutional and criminal code obligation of Federal Police discipline.
 It then reinforced by the Federal Police Officers Administration Regulation of 2012 requiring to respect international human rights instruments by placing restriction over use of force, coercion and sexually motivated abuse that are considered grave disciplinary offenses.
 In current and previous regime, the Addis Ababa Police often involved in advocacy of political agenda rather than committing to Constitution.
 This action gradually gained backlash and negative public attitude against the institution.

-Police misconduct is resurging severe in recent years.
-On 26 August 2019, a video showing handcuffed man was beaten by two police officers in Addis Ababa teased in Twitter, which induced outrage.
+Police misconduct has resurged in recent years.
+On 26 August 2019, a video showing handcuffed man being beaten by two police officers in Addis Ababa was released on Twitter, which induced outrage.
 It is possible that lack of accountability and investigation (in Article 52 of Federal Police Commission Administration) and the 2000 Federal Police Proclamation, the 2003 Federal Police Commission Proclamation, the 2011 Federal Police Proclamation and the 2012 Federal Police Officers Administration Regulation do not mention consideration of victims in police brutality.